oof-bar/omni-possibility-author/Readme.md

 A tool for serial pivoters, brought to you by [oof.](https://oof.studio/) and [The Pressure](http://thepressure.org/).

-Discover your new title at [omnipossibilityauthor.com](https://omnipossibilityauthor.com/)—your feature awaits!
+Discover your new title at [omnipossibilityauthor.com](https://omnipossibilityauthor.com/)—your future awaits!

 ## Contributing